 As a wildly popular content management system (CMS) that powers millions of sites on the Internet, WordPress is an attractive target for hackers.
 You can never guarantee that a website is fully protected from potential exploits, mainly when the platform in question relies on – or supports – a multitude of open-source or third-party technologies.

-However, there are steps you can take to protect your website from most types of intrusion, many of which are reasonably simple.
+However, there are steps you can take to protect your website from most types of intrusion, many of which are reasonably straightforward.
 As the developers of WordPress state, security comprises three domains: People, Process, and Technology.
 As such, best practice for securing your website isn’t just about your configuration – it extends to your office or home environment, your working practices and the people you collaborate with.

 Here are a few tips you can use to improve the security of your WordPress website.

 1. Keep your WordPress installation, themes and plugins up to date.

 The WordPress platform is in active development, which means that updates are released regularly.
 Some of these releases focus on feature enhancements, but most, if not all, include patches to improve the platform’s security.
 You can review the changelogs for the platform over at the WordPress Codex.

 Be sure to install WordPress updates as soon as possible following their release.
 If you’ve installed WordPress via the Softaculous App Installer in cPanel, you can take advantage of automatic upgrade features for WordPress itself as well as supported themes and plugins.